DaFuqs/StarrySkies/README.md

 ## About Starry Sky

-Starry Sky is a Minecraft mod for the fabric mod loader that adds 3 dimensions with that name.
+Starry Skies is a Minecraft mod for the fabric mod loader that adds 3 dimensions with that name.
 It can be seen as a modern revamp of the "planetoids" world generator by Seibai for Minecraft 1.2.5 back in 2012 - although a lot more extensive and with mod support.